patrickbwarren/transam-triton/README.md

 out, another fleet doesn't appear - this seems to be a bug.
 Apart from this it's surprisingly good!

-Note the tape header format is incorporated into these files: 64 ASCII carriage return markers (`0D`, or ctrl-M), followed by the title (in ASCII), followed by an ASCII space (`20`), and followed by the ASCII END OF TRANSMISSION marker (`04`, or ctrl-D).
-After this header, the rest of the bytes read from `TAPE` are loaded into memory starting from address 1600.
-The first two bytes at 1600 are conventionally used to indicate the end point for tape storage, so the usual entry point for the executable part of the code is the address 1602.
+Note the tape header format is incorporated as 64 ASCII carriage return markers (0x0D, or ctrl-M), followed by the title (in ASCII), followed by an ASCII space (0x20), and followed by the ASCII END OF TRANSMISSION marker (0x04, or ctrl-D).
+After this header, the rest of the bytes are loaded into memory starting from address 1600.
+The first two bytes at 1600 are conventionally used to indicate the end point for tape storage, so that the usual entry point for the executable part of the code is the address 1602.
+After loading any of the above compiled binaries the codes can be run by typing 'G' followed by '1602', at the Level 7.2 monitor.

 ### TriMCC minilanguage